-Refer NN 8/2017-CT(R) dated Jun 28, 2017 which exempts intra-State supply of goods or supply of services not exceeding Rs.5,000/- per day regardless of the number of suppliers involved.
-Refer NN 38/2017-CT(R) dated Oct 13, 2017 excluded the value limit previously prescribed.
+Refer NN 8/2017-CT(R) dated Jun 28, 2017 exempts intra-State supply of goods or supply of services does not exceed Rs.5,000/- per day regardless of number of suppliers involved.
+Refer NN 38/2017-CT(R) dated Oct 13, 2017 which excluded the value limit previously prescribed.
 Corresponding Integrated tax exemption was issued for the first time in NN 32/2017-Int(R) dated Oct 13, 2017 in respect of inter-State supplies.

-For payment of tax under reverse charge, disclosure have to be made in Table 3.1(d) - Inward supplies (liable to reverse charge) of GSTR 3B.
+For payment of tax under reverse charge, the disclosure is required to be made in Table 3.1(d) - Inward supplies (liable to reverse charge) of GSTR 3B.
 For computation of the amounts to be disclosed in point 4G of GSTR 9, one needs to aggregate the amounts shown under the aforesaid Table for the entire year i.e. July to March in 2017-18 and April - March in the subsequent financial year.